 Some courses are prohibited for the bachelor of journalism.
 See the list of course exceptions for more information.
 Students should consult with their assigned academic advisor if they have questions regarding courses in these areas.

-Students can take up to 4 additional credits of journalism (JOURN) electives in their interest area in place of Area 4.
+Students can take up to 4 additional credits of journalism (JOURN) electives and apply them to requirements in Area 4.

 Electives necessary to complete a minimum of 72 credits of non-journalism classes and 120 total credits.
 Any course acceptable to the School of Journalism is allowed.

 International Journalism Interest Area

 The next generation of journalism students must be equipped to work in a global environment.
 This interest area is designed to capitalize on Missouri's international reputation and its international resources by placing under one umbrella the school's existing Study Abroad opportunities, its internationally focused media and multimedia projects with global partners.
 Students in this interest area may take courses within any of the existing or prospective areas to complement their international interests.
 This degree is granted in the student's emphasis area of choice (Convergence Journalism, Magazine Journalism, Photojournalism, Print and Digital News or Radio-TV Journalism) but is administered by the School's Global Programs Office.
 Interest Areas do not appear on Transcripts or Diplomas.
 Emphasis areas appear only on transcripts.